-- We are working with Public Health England, NHS England, and others to increase awareness and uptake of strength and balance activity.
-This includes contributing to and supporting the PHE Falls Partnership Group.
+We are working with Public Health England (PHE), NHS England and others to increase awareness and uptake of strength and balance activity.
+This includes contributing to and supporting the National Falls Prevention Coordination Group, chaired by PHE.

-- you are delivering a service or intervention designed to support people maintain their physical and mental health and activity
+- Are you delivering a service or intervention designed to support people to maintain their strength and balance?

 - Please get in touch if you have information to contribute or ideas you'd like to share.